jamesmontemagno/xamarin-workshop/Xamarin.Forms/README.md

 }
 ```

-2. Inside of the `MonkeysViewModel` constructor, create the `GetMonkeysCommand` and pass it two methods
-    - One to invoke when the command is executed
-    - Another that determines if the command is enabled.
-Both methods can be implemented as lambda expressions as shown below:
+2. Inside of the `MonkeysViewModel` constructor, create the `GetMonkeysCommand` and pass a method to invoke when the command is executed.
+This method can be implemented as lambda expression as shown below:

 ```csharp
 public class MonkeysViewModel : BaseViewModel